NachtRaveVL/virtmem-continued/doc/manual.md

 {
     // Initialize SdFatlib

-    valloc.start(); // Always call this to initialize the allocator before using it
+    vAlloc.start(); // Always call this to initialize the allocator before using it

     // ...
 }